 - Product Lifecycle Management – PLM and beyond (Application Lifecycle Management (ALM), Service Lifecycle Management (SLM))

 - The great potential of 3D printing for the service / repair market

 - 3D content as part of product manufacturers’ portfolios – from households to professional products

 - Reverse engineering of 3D products

 - Postprocessing, essential for 3D printed products

-Who should attend?
+Who should attend the next edition?
 Any person who is involved in developing products using 3D printing, from designer to engineer, from researcher to 3D printer manufacturer and from material manufacturer to software developer.
 Please visit the website to find out why you should attend the full day conference.